 The Biography of Dzogchen Khenchen Abu Lhagang

-For eight years he served as the abbot of the main Dzogchen Monastery and Shri Simha College.
-He continued his enlightened activities by primarily explaining and propagating the thirteen great classics of Indian [Mahayana philosophical] scriptures, as well as the sutras, tantras, and fields of knowledge.
-Thereafter, he devoted the remainder of his life to practice in what is known as the Yamantaka Meditation Cave, a cave near Dzogchen Monastery where the long mantras of Vajrakilaya and Yamantaka as well as the seed syllable of Yamaraja naturally appeared.
-This is also where the dharma lord Patrul Rinpoche wrote The Words of My Perfect Teacher: An Instructional Manual for the Preliminary Practices of The Heart Essence of the Great Expanse (Longchen Nyingtik) and conducted a long retreat, imbuing the cave with blessings.
+For eight years he served as the abbot of the main Dzogchen Monastery and Śrī Siṃha College.
+He continued his enlightened activities by primarily explaining and propagating the thirteen great classics of Indian [Mahāyāna philosophical] scriptures, as well as the sūtras, tantras, and fields of knowledge.
+Thereafter, he devoted the remainder of his life to practice in what is known as the Yamāntaka Meditation Cave, a cave near Dzogchen Monastery where the long mantras of Vajrakīlaya and Yamāntaka as well as the seed syllable of Yamarāja naturally appeared.
+This is also where the Dharma lord Patrul Rinpoche wrote The Words of My Perfect Teacher: An Instructional Manual for the Preliminary Practices of The Heart Essence of the Great Expanse (Longchen Nyingtik) and conducted a long retreat, imbuing the cave with blessings.

-Pema Tekchok travelled twice to Dzogchen Monastery when others requested him to do so and it was of some significance for the benefit of the teachings.
+Pema Tegchok travelled twice to Dzogchen Monastery when others requested him to do so and it was of some significance for the benefit of the teachings.
 But besides these two occasions, he never left and stayed exclusively in seclusion in that sacred place.
 He had a square bed with a blanket, which was perfectly suitable for his cross-legged posture.
 He strove in meditation and never fully loosened his belt [to sleep].
-He owned only a tea kettle, a bag for roasted barley flour, and some baskets, and didn’t accept any common worldly provisions.
+He owned only a tea kettle, a bag for roasted barley flour, and some baskets, and never accepted any common worldly provisions.
 He devoted himself solely to the conduct through which one renounces all things and is freed from activities.

 So exceedingly profound was his mind that the depth of his realization is difficult to comprehend.
-Still, we can consider what I believe to have been the core of his practice: all the instructions and profound advice from the textual tradition of the Omniscient One [Longchenpa Drime Ozer] and his heir [Jigme Lingpa (1730–1798)],[12] the creation stage practices of the three yogas based upon the three roots of The Heart Essence of the Great Expanse, and the completion stage practices of winds according to the aural lineage based upon the primordial wisdom deity (jnanasattva) from The Assembly of Vidyadharas (Rigdzin Dupa), as well as The Four Works of the Heart Essence (Nyingtik Yabzhi), especially The Guru’s Inner Essence (Lama Yangtik) and The Heart Essence of the Dakini (Khandro Nyingtik), as well as The Unexcelled Primordial Wisdom (Yeshe Lama), and the Seven Treasuries, especially The Treasury of the Dharmadhatu (Choying Dzo).
-In any case, he became a great lord of realization, and at that time he was the source for clearing up misconceptions of [meditative] experiences and realizations for the majority of scholars and adepts in his vicinity including Shechen Kongtrul Rinpoche (1901–1960).[13]
+Still, we can consider what I believe to have been the core of his practice: all the instructions and profound advice from the textual tradition of the Omniscient One (Longchenpa Drimé Özer) and his heir (Jigme Lingpa),[8] the creation stage practices of the three yogas based upon the three roots of the Heart Essence of the Great Expanse, and the completion stage practices of winds according to the aural lineage based upon the primordial wisdom deity (jñānasattva) from the Assembly of Vidyadharas (Rigdzin Dupa), as well as the Four Works of the Heart Essence (Nyingtik Yabzhi), especially the Guru’s Inner Essence (Lama Yangtik) and the Heart Essence of the Ḍākinī (Khandro Nyingtik), as well as the Unexcelled Primordial Wisdom (Yeshe Lama), and the Seven Treasuries, especially the Treasury of the Dharmadhatu (Chöying Dzö).
+In any case, he became a great lord of realization, and at that time he was the source for clearing up misconceptions of [meditative] experiences and realizations for the majority of scholars and adepts in his vicinity including Zhechen Kongtrul Rinpoche.[9]

 As a sign that his material body had been liberated into a body of light, he never cast a shadow.
 As an indication of his accomplishment of the supreme inner heat (tummo), his water offerings never froze even in the bitter cold of winter, and people who came within his vicinity could feel the naturally arising heat within a bowshot of his dwelling.
 Since his training in discipline was as pure as the inner space of a lotus bulb, the sweet fragrance of discipline also permeated for about a bowshot.
 These signs were directly apparent.
 There were also well-known stories about the effectiveness of his blessings, such as how his protection cords could fend off weapons and prevent infant mortality.

 In brief, he was like a great moon of a Dharma teacher, in whom the qualities of scholarship, standing as a reverend monk, signs of accomplishment, kind deeds, and other sacred qualities were all fully complete.
-He was a crown ornament among myriad wish-fulfilling scholars and adepts, the primordial Buddha Samantabhadra manifesting in the form of a spiritual master, inseparable from the omniscient Drime Ozer (Longchenpa).
+He was a crown ornament among myriad wish-fulfilling scholars and adepts, the primordial Buddha Samantabhadra manifesting in the form of a spiritual master, inseparable from the omniscient Drime Özer (Longchenpa).
 Having reached the full extent of his life and practice, he became fully enlightened within the space of peace.

 COLOPHON